akuldevali/IP_Project_1/README.md

 ### BitTorrent Leecher Setup

-1. Run the leecher with the path to the torrent file and test parameters:
+2. Run the leecher with the path to the torrent file and test parameters:
    ```bash
    python leecher.py --torrent myfile.torrent --trials 5 --filesize 1048576
    ```
+   Before running these that leecher also has the torrent file mentioned in the command if you don't have create torrent file as told from above

    Parameters:
    - `--torrent`: Path to the .torrent file